 To check if you are eligible for public dental services or make an appointment, please refer to Information for patients.

-NSW Health works in partnership with public primary schools to deliver the NSW Health Primary School Mobile Dental Program to children in Western Sydney, the Mid North Coast and the Central Coast.
+NSW Health works in partnership with public primary schools to deliver the NSW Health Primary School Mobile Dental Program to children in participating Local Health Districts across the state.
+NSW Health works in partnership with non-school facilities to deliver the NSW Health Mobile Dental Outreach Program in participating Local Health Districts across the state.

 Children can access dental care under the Child Dental Benefits Schedule through public dental clinics in NSW.
 Using the CDBS at your local public dental clinic is easy and convenient.